Joris-Karl Huysmans

 Huysmans's work is considered remarkable for its idiosyncratic use of the French language, large vocabulary, descriptions, satirical wit and far-ranging erudition.
-First considered part of Naturalism, he became associated with the decadent movement with his publication of À rebours.
+First considered part of Naturalism, he became associated with the Decadent movement with his publication of À rebours.
 His work expressed his deep pessimism, which had led him to the philosophy of Arthur Schopenhauer.
 In later years, his novels reflected his study of Catholicism, religious conversion, and becoming an oblate.
 He discussed the iconography of Christian architecture at length in La cathédrale (1898), set at Chartres and with its cathedral as the focus of the book.

-Là-bas (1891), En route (1895) and La cathédrale (1898) are a trilogy that feature Durtal, a character on a spiritual journey who eventually converts to Catholicism.
-In the novel that follows, L'Oblat (1903), Durtal becomes an oblate in a monastery, as Huysmans himself was in the Benedictine Abbey at Ligugé, near Poitiers, in 1901.
+Huysmans' novel Là-bas (1891) concerns the novelist Durtal, who researches Satanism and the 15th-century child-murderer Gilles de Rais.
+It was followed by the Durtal trilogy, comprising En route (1895), La cathédrale (1898), and L'Oblat (1903), in which Durtal takes a spiritual journey and eventually converts to Catholicism; in L'Oblat, he becomes an oblate in a monastery, as Huysmans himself was in the Benedictine Abbey at Ligugé, near Poitiers, in 1901.
 La cathédrale was his most commercially successful work.
 Its profits enabled Huysmans to retire from his civil service job and live on his royalties.

+Biography

-Parents and early life
+Early life

-Huysmans was born in Paris in 1848.
-His father Godfried Huysmans was Dutch, and a lithographer by trade.
-His mother Malvina Badin Huysmans had been a schoolmistress.
-Huysmans's father died when he was eight years old.
-After his mother quickly remarried, Huysmans resented his stepfather, Jules Og, a Protestant who was part-owner of a Parisian book-bindery.
+Huysmans was born in Paris, France, in 1848.
+"His young mother, Élisabeth-Malvina Badin Huysmans, had been a schoolteacher before she married, and his father, Victor-Godfried-Jan Huysmans [Dutch: Huijsmans], was a Dutch immigrant who worked in Paris as a commercial artist."
+Huysmans's father (1815-1856) died when Huysmans was eight years old.
+Constant Cornelis Huijsmans, the Dutch painter and art teacher (including of Vincent van Gogh), was his uncle.
+Huysmans mother quickly remarried, and Huysmans resented his stepfather, Jules Og, a Protestant who, with Huysmans's mother, purchased a bookbindery on the ground floor of the building where they lived.